kalkins/kalkins.github.io/index.md

 language.
 After that I wanted to implement chess in other languages, to learn them and to see their differences.

 ### Chess in Java
-[This was originally an assignment](java) in object oriented programming.
+[This was originally an assignment][java] in object oriented programming.
 The task was actually to implement Tic-tac-toe, [Sokoban][], or a game of my choosing with similar complexity to those.
 I, of course, made a chess game.
 This time I used JavaFX for the visual representation of the game, because that's what they tought in the course, and I thought it would be nice to have some experience with it.
 Ultimatly I didn't need it at all, but it's nice to have learnt it anyway.